gimicze/firescript/README.md

 1. Drop the folder `firescript` into your resources folder.
 2. Start the script: **a)** in the `server.cfg` file; **b)** through the console

-**IMPORTANT NOTE!** For the dispatch to work, you'll have to implement your own dispatch system in a client event `fd:dispatch`.

 ## Starting a resource through console